dkern/minoss/README.md

 ## Configure a Module
 Many Modules would need configuration files.
-If you install Modules with [NPM](https://www.npmjs.com) you would lost these or have to edite files in the `node_modules` folder.
+If you install Modules with [NPM](https://www.npmjs.com) you would lost these or have to edit files in the `node_modules` folder.
 Each is not quite usable.
 Because of this you can place all your configuration inside the `config/` folder of the Minoss root.
 Just create a sub-folder there, with the Name of the Module you want to override and place the configs there.